 Also featured is the InvadeAload space invaders game that used to be playable while the main game loaded from tape.
 Esc can be pressed at any time in that game to jump straight to the main game.

 Due to a recent update from Apple regarding security, any zip file downloaded via the internet will cause an error when trying to run the enclosed app file.
-If you are downloading the Mac version of this game then you will need to extract the app from the zip file and then carry out the quick fix shown below.
+The way to correct this is to extract the app from the zip file and then you can:

 Open a Terminal window and type the following command: